 Trini Lopez Standard description | 1965 promotional sheet

 Promo sheet for the Gibson Trini Lopez Standard from around 1964/1965 - when the model was introduced.

 The thinline Standard was the most popular of the two models, by far, selling 2000 instruments over 8 years (see shipping figures).
 It was, however, considerably lower priced than the full-body Deluxe: at the first listing (Feb.
 1965) the Standard and Deluxe were $375 and $645 respectively.

-The main difference between the two guitars was the thickness - the Deluxe was a full-body depth guitar at 3", the thinline Standard just 1 3/4".
+So the main difference between the two guitars was the thickness: the Deluxe was 3", the Standard just 1 3/4"; and cutaway style the Deluxe had double Florentine, the Standard double Venetian.
 Furthermore the Deluxe had an ebony fretboard, compared to the rosewood of the Standard.

 Both models were included in price lists until late 1970, and shipped up until 1971.

 The following description is taken from the 1970 Gibson catalogue.